Skip to main content

 Overview

-Cucurbita pepo 'Black Beauty' is Black Beauty zucchini, a bush-type summer squash annual growing 18-24 inches (45-60 cm) tall and 36-48 inches (90-120 cm) wide.
-Glossy dark green (nearly black) cylindrical fruit 6-8 inches (15-20 cm) long and 2 inches (5 cm) diameter, maturing in 45-55 days from seed.
-Bright yellow trumpet-shaped monoecious flowers 3-4 inches (7-10 cm).
-Dark green deeply lobed leaves with silver-white vein mottling.
-In the gourd family (Cucurbitaceae).
-Open-pollinated (AAS 1957).
-Monoecious: male flowers appear 7-10 days before the first female flowers — no fruit set during this initial male-only phase.
-Requires bee pollination.
-One of the most prolific summer squash cultivars: a single plant can produce 6-10 pounds (2.7-4.5 kg) per season.
-The flowers are also edible (stuffed squash blossoms).
-Harvest every 2-3 days at 6-8 inches (15-20 cm) — overripe fruit left on the plant reduces new fruit production.
-The prickly stem hairs cause skin irritation — wear gloves when harvesting.
-Squash vine borer (Melittia cucurbitae), squash bugs (Anasa tristis), and powdery mildew (Podosphaera xanthii) are the primary threats.
-Not deer-resistant.
-Non-toxic (edible crop).
-Native.
-Full sun.
-Tender annual.
-Growth rate is fast.
+Cucurbita pepo 'Black Beauty' is Black Beauty zucchini, a bush-type summer squash annual reaching 18–24 inches (45–60 cm) tall and 36–48 inches (90–120 cm) wide.
+The cultivar produces glossy dark green (nearly black) cylindrical fruit 6–8 inches (15–20 cm) long and 2 inches (5 cm) in diameter, maturing in 45–55 days from seed.
+Bright yellow trumpet-shaped monoecious flowers 3–4 inches (7–10 cm) across open through the bloom window.
+Dark green deeply lobed leaves carry silver-white mottling along the leaf veins.
+The cultivar is open-pollinated and was recognized by All-America Selections in 1957.
+Monoecious flowering means male flowers appear 7–10 days before the first female flowers, so no fruit set occurs during the initial male-only phase of the bloom window.
+Bee pollination is required for fruit set.
+The cultivar runs the most prolific summer squash cultivars in commercial cultivation, with a single plant producing 6–10 pounds (2.7–4.5 kg) of fruit per season under standard garden conditions.
+The trumpet flowers run edible as stuffed squash blossoms in addition to the fruit harvest.
+Harvesting runs every 2–3 days at the 6–8 inch fruit stage; overripe fruit left on the plant reduces new fruit production across the remaining season.
+The prickly stem hairs cause skin irritation on contact, so harvesting is done with gloves to manage this skin-irritation risk.
+Squash vine borer (Melittia cucurbitae), squash bugs (Anasa tristis), and powdery mildew (Podosphaera xanthii) run the primary pest and disease pressures across the growing season.
+The cultivar runs non-toxic as an edible crop.

 Native Range